 If you set about things the right way from the start that getting your posts to rank on Google can easier than you think.

 Content = The Buy In

 We all want to rank well on Google, doing that ensures that we’ll get traffic.
-Traffic generation visitors and income.
+Good traffic generation means we'll reach our target audience and that in turn leads to more income.